 How often should the humidifier pad be replaced, and how is it done?

 Honeywell recommends annual humidifier pad replacement, especially in areas with hard water.
 Replacing the pad takes only a minute or two.
 Loosen one thumbscrew and the cover easily lifts off.
 Remove the humidifier pad assembly, which unsnaps easily, and drop in the new pad.
-Replacement humidifier pads are available here
+Replacement humidifier pads are available at Amazon.com

 To install a humidifier you must be comfortable cutting several holes in you furnace ductwork.
 You should also be familiar with low voltage wiring, as there are several electrical components that will need to be installed.
 You will also want to have a familiarity with plumbing, as you will be installing a saddle valve and running both drain and supply lines.
 If you are uncomfortable with any of these operations, we would recommend that you contact Geisel to have professional installation done in our service area.